|

 remember what happened later in the day?

 Eowyn frowned.
-We had lunch in our garden.
-And then
+We had lunch in the garden.
+And then...

-She closed her eyes tightly, trying to summon
+Then...
+She closed her eyes tightly, trying to summon up

-about a great crack in Middle Earthhe showed me where it
+a great crack in Middle-earthhe showed me where it lay.

-lay.
-Then he went to pack his equipment.
+Then he went to pack his equipment, and...
 And I woke up alone.

 The local edain, said Fingolfin, believe that

-there are two Middle Earths.
-And they believe that a being
+there are two Middle-earths.
+They believe that a being

 may pass between them, through certain clefts